tamu-edu/dor-hprc-tamulauncher/README.md

 run make install
 will compile the c++ file and copy the files to ../bin

-mpirun is hardcoded in tamulauncher and c++ lib is part of rpath see Makefile
+libraries and mpirun is hardcoded in the sources.
+Currently everything is compiled using ictce/6.3.5

+TODO:
+- when there is no todo file in tamulauncher dir run_many_instances will run forever

+- run_many_instances will return with value 21, tamulauncher will check for this value not guaranteed to be safe